zakantonio/jaison/README.md

-# Jaison - OCR as a Service
+# Jaison - OCR Service powered by LLM.

 Extract structured data from document images using multimodal LLMs.

 ## Overview

-Jaison is a SaaS platform that leverages multimodal Large Language Models (LLMs) to extract structured information from document images.
+Jaison is a platform that leverages multimodal Large Language Models (LLMs) to extract structured information from document images.
 Unlike traditional OCR services that only convert text from images, Jaison uses advanced visual understanding capabilities of multimodal models to extract specific data requested by the user.

 Users can upload images of documents (like receipts, invoices, tickets), specify what information they want to extract using natural language prompts, and receive structured JSON data in response.